 Trusted External Resources

 If tonsillitis is caused by a virus, the body will fight off the infection on its own.
-If it's caused by strep bacteria, the doctor probably will prescribe an antibiotic.
-If so, make sure that your child takes the antibiotics exactly as directed and finishes the entire prescription — even if he or she starts feeling better in a few days — or the infection could come back.
+If it's caused by strep bacteria, the doctor will prescribe an antibiotic.
+Make sure that your child takes the antibiotics exactly as directed and finishes the entire prescription — even if he or she starts feeling better in a few days — or the infection could come back.

-Keep your sick child's drinking glasses and eating utensils separate, and wash them in hot, soapy water.
-All family members should wash their hands often.
+Keep your child's drinking glasses and eating utensils separate, and wash them in hot, soapy water.

 Tonsillitis is contagious.
 Sneezing and coughing can pass the tonsillitis-causing virus or bacteria from one person to the next.
-So try to keep kids away from anyone who already has tonsillitis or a sore throat, and make sure everyone in your family practices good hand-washing.
+So try to keep kids away from anyone who already has tonsillitis or a sore throat, and make sure everyone in your family washes their hands well and often.

 Reviewed by: Rupal Christine Gupta, MD;Megan Kistler, MD